eth-cscs/cpp-course-2023/03_02_data_access_algorithms_ranges/p1_containers_algorithms_ranges.md

 **Safety**:
 - In debug builds, iterators are often checked
-    - Mixing iterators of different containers is checked at runtime
+    - Mixing iterators of different containers is caught at runtime
-    - Out of range iterators are checked at runtime
+    - Out of range iterators are caught at runtime

 ---

 # Allocators (1)

-**Memory allocation in C++**:
+**Multiple options for memory allocations**:
 - `malloc` & `free`
 - `operator new` & `operator delete`
 - Customized allocators: Hoard, tcmalloc, etc.